department-of-veterans-affairs/vets-website/va-gov/pages/housing-assistance/disability-housing-grants/how-to-apply.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description">

-Find out how to apply for a Specially Adapted Housing (SAH) or Special Home Adaptation (SHA) Grant on our eBenefits website.
+Find out how to apply for a Specially Adapted Housing (SAH) or Special Home Adaptation (SHA) grant on our eBenefits website.
 You can also check the status of an open SAH claim on the site.

 </div>